-There are a range of minerals worked across the Teignbridge area which include Limestone, Ball Clay, Chalk, Igneous Rock and Sand and Gravel.
+There are a range of minerals that are or have been worked across the Teignbridge area which include Limestone, Ball Clay, Chalk, Igneous Rock and Sand and Gravel.
 The Mineral Safeguarding Areas relating to these deposits are shown in Appendix 7.
-These safeguarding areas are concentrated around the Newton Abbot and the south of the Teignbridge District (The Bovey Basin).
+These safeguarding areas are concentrated around the Newton Abbot and the south of Teignbridge District (The Bovey Basin).